14 Day Cultural Treasures of Japan

 Welcome to Japan, the “Land of the Rising Sun."
 Begin in the electrifying city of Tokyo, where pop culture is turned all the way up and traditions are rich and long-kept.

-Feel the excitement start to build as you pass by the grounds of the Imperial Palace and see the Niju Bridge and Sakurada Gate, the well-known symbols of the Imperial Palace.
-Walk through Ginza, one of the most elegant and luxurious streets in the world, where modern landscape meets rich history.
+Feel the excitement start to build as you pass by the grounds of the Imperial Palace and see the Niju Bridge, the well-known symbol of the Imperial Palace.
+Then, experience the long standing tradition of the Japanese tea ceremony, dating back to the 15th century.
+Later, walk through Ginza, one of the most elegant and luxurious streets in the world, where modern landscape meets rich history.
 Enjoy shopping at some of the most renowned "department stores" in Japan.
 Later, amid a lush forest outside of Tokyo, visit the Meiji Shrine, dedicated to Emperor Meiji and his wife, Empress Shoken.
 Tonight, join your fellow travelers at a welcome dinner.

 Begin the day exploring Asakusa, Tokyo’s oldest Geisha district.
 Visit the famous Buddhist temple, Senso-ji, the colorful temple famous for the red chochin (lantern) hanging at the entrance gate.
 Experience the long standing tradition of the Japanese tea ceremony, dating back to the 15th century.
 During your free time, explore the Nakamise Shopping Arcade and feel the energy of the oldest shopping street in Japan.
 Then, head to Tokyo National Museum to learn about the fascinating history and culture of Tokyo.
 The museum displays artwork and antiques from Japan and the surrounding area.